 As we enter our second century, it would be our honor to welcome you to visit our Headquarters to use our library, attend a lecture, or view one of our exhibitions.

-On behalf of our over 11,000 members, I invite you to explore our website and learn more about our wonderful organization.
+On behalf of the over 9,000 members, I invite you to explore our website and learn more about our wonderful organization.